No laughing matter: Japan's manga comics boldly tackle Fukushima

 Fukushima manga run the gamut from “Sobamon”, which promotes the safety of Fukushima produce, to the overtly anti-nuclear “Fighting the Nuclear Demon”.
 At least one is set in the future.

-“Manga are easier to follow than serious journalism or reportage, and of course there is some entertainment value, which makes them easier to pick up,” said Kazuma Yoshimura, head of the Manga Research Center at Kyoto’s Sitka University.
+“Manga are easier to follow than serious journalism or reportage, and of course there is some entertainment value, which makes them easier to pick up,” said Kazuma Yoshimura, head of the Manga Research Centre at Kyoto’s Seika University.

 “Most disasters have an end point, but the nuclear problem is ongoing.
 The special aspects of manga, like looking towards the future and fiction, allow tackling the subject on a different level.”